-In the economics literature, Milgrom and Roberts (1986) study a persuasion game where two interested parties compete in providing information to a decision maker.
+In the economics literature, Milgrom and Roberts (1986) study a persuasion game where two interested parties compete in providing information to a decision-maker.
 In equilibrium the truth comes out as long as, in any state of the world, there is one party who prefers the full-information decision.
 This will not necessarily be the case in the Federal Reserve context.
-First, the Fed faces costs from disclosure as discussed above.
-Second, in the Fed context public expectations play the role of Milgrom and Roberts' decision maker but not fully in that the interested parties (hawks and doves) determine policy based on both public expectations and their policy preferences.
-To the extent that the confidential information affects policy even without disclosure, the incentive to reveal information prior to decisionmaking is reduced.
-My model is designed to help understand when disclosure will happen and when it is welfare-reducing.10
+First, the Fed faces costs from disclosure as discussed above (and elaborated on below).
+Second, in the Fed context, public expectations play the role of Milgrom and Roberts' decision-maker but not fully in that the interested parties (hawks and doves) determine policy based on both public expectations and their policy preferences.
+To the extent that the confidential information affects policy even without disclosure, the incentive to reveal information prior to decision-making is reduced.
+My model is designed to help understand when disclosure will occur and when it is welfare-reducing.
+12